nesvera/occ_sing_detection/README.md

 REMEMBER:
-    - The image used as input for input must be in RGB colorspace
+    - The image used as input must be in RGB colorspace
-    - The bounding boxes are represented in fractional format ([0,1]) in the train phases
+    - Darknet uses bounding boxes in fractional format ([0,1])
-    - The bounding boxes are represented in normal values in the annotation file ([0,width])
+    - The annotations from labelImg must be converted to YOLO format
-    - There is a main folder to keep all the labeled records
+    - There is a main dataset folder that contains sub-folders with images and annotation of each recorded video

 How to install: